ChainAgnostic/CAIPs/CAIPs/caip-25.md

 }
 ```

-The JSON-RPC method is labelled as `caip_authenticate` and expects two parameters:
+The JSON-RPC method is labelled as `caip_handshake` and expects two parameters:

 * chains - array of CAIP-2 complaint chainId's
 * methods - array of JSON-RPC methods expected to be used during the session